The Importance of Having a Durable Power of Attorney

 • Acting out of character, exhibiting confusion, or experiencing drastic mood swings

-In cases where someone (usually an elderly person) is exhibiting these signs, the financial institution may seek the advice of the agent named in the POA, if one exists or a “trusted contact” as designated in the financial account documentation.
+In cases where someone (usually an elderly person) is exhibiting these signs, the financial institution may seek the advice of the agent named in the durable POA, if one exists or a “trusted contact” as designated in the financial account documentation.
 A “trusted contact” is someone who can receive information about your account but is not necessarily authorized to make changes or transactions in your accounts.
 A POA would allow your agent not only to receive information but also to transact on your behalf.

-What happens if I don’t have a POA?
+What Happens if I Don’t Have a POA?

 If you become incapacitated and don’t have a durable POA, then your family may have no choice but to go to court in order to have a conservator or guardian appointed for you.
 This is an arduous and costly process.
 A durable POA is usually the better path.

-When does a POA end?
+When Does a POA End?

 A durable POA will expire upon your death.
 You also can revoke it at any time, as long as you are competent to do so.
 A court of law also can also remove a rogue agent and hold them to task.

-How do I get a power of attorney?
+How do I Get a Power of Attorney?

 We advise everyone to have a durable POA in place and to provide a copy to your financial institution.
-It is a good idea to refresh your POA every three to five years or when you update your estate plan.
+It is a good idea to refresh your durable POA every three to five years or when you update your estate plan.

 As always, if you have further questions, don’t hesitate to reach out to your team at 1919 Investment Counsel for advice.

-Read PDF here.
+Read pdf here.

-¹A POA will not operate as to any fiduciary appointments where you are acting as trustee or executor.
-However, the POA may allow the agent to resign such positions for you so that another fiduciary can be appointed.
+¹A durable POA will not operate as to any fiduciary appointments where you are acting as trustee or executor.
+However, the durable POA may allow the agent to resign such positions for you so that another fiduciary can be appointed.
 A durable POA also has no effect on health care matters.
 A separate Health Care Proxy or (Health Care POA) is used for that purpose.